DOWNLOAD

 Values

-Black leaders are not a novelty; increasing the proportion of Black representation is not tokenism as fairness and transparency, underpin a zero-tolerance policy towards racism.
+When you employ someone from an underrepresented group, they are not a novelty; increasing the proportion of representation is not tokenism, as fairness and transparency underpin a zero-tolerance policy towards all forms of discrimination

 5